 INFORMATION AND LOGISTICS

-The 2019 shirt will be an East Cascades Audubon Society shirt featuring the White-headed Woodpecker logo.
-It will be available in Blue Spruce in unisex sizes.
-Go to this order form to pre-purchase a shirt to be picked up at the Festival opening.
-There will be limited shirts available to purchase at the Festival.
-Hats are also available for purchase on the same form.
+The 2022 shirt will be an East Cascades Audubon Society shirt featuring the White-headed Woodpecker logo.
+There will be limited shirts available to purchase at the Festival gathering at The Belfry on Saturday.

 Started in 2011, this event is an opportunity to visit a beautiful area and enjoy our local birds.
 There are 11 nesting species of woodpeckers in the area and there is a good chance to see them all … as well as lots of other cool birds.
 We keep things low key, fun and casual.
 Local birders lead the tours (at least 2 tour leaders per group) and group size is restricted by the Forest Service.
 We follow ethical birding practices, minimize play backs and have strict protocols about approaching nests.
 The festival is focused on field trips and meeting other birders.
 It is inexpensive and all people will car pool (arranged on the day of the tour).
 You provide your own lunch.
 We take you to the birding spots and we all find the birds.